 The OCD Self-Assessment

-For each question, consider how much the symptom has bothered you during the past month.
-Rate your experience:
+For each question, consider how much the symptom has bothered you over the past month:

 0 = Not at all